My original reaction to the screening of this show in 2008 appears under Reviews.

 My original list of questions was in chronological order.
 But to avoid the impression of yet another list of comprehension questions, I did not want to issue them in that way.
 Instead, in the attachment given below, the questions are re-ordered to engage group discussion – such a vital part of language learning and the development of ideas.

 To use them in class, print these questions out and cut the page into three so that each group receives only “their” questions.
+The stages of the activity are explained below.
 Continue reading

 I fell in love with the language of this novel, and wanted to share some gems with you, whether you already know the book and would relish meeting it again, or might be drawn to encounter it for the first time!